Ayub Khan: 1969 protests and resignation

-In 1969, Ayub Khan opened negotiations with the opposition parties in what was termed as a "Round Table Conference" where he held talks with every opposition party except for the Awami League and the Pakistan Peoples Party.
+In 1969, Ayub Khan opened negotiations with the opposition parties in what was termed as a "Round Table Conference" where he held talks with all major opposition parties.
 However, these discussions yielded no results and strong anti-Ayub demonstrations calling for his resignation were sparked all over the country.
 During this time, Ayub Khan survived a near-fatal cardiac arrest that put him out of the office, and later survived a paralysis attack that put him in a wheelchair.
-The police were unable to maintain law and order in the country, especially in East Pakistan where riots and a serious uprising were quelled.
-At one point, Home and Defence Minister Vice-Admiral Rahman told journalists that the "country was under the Mob rule and that Police were not strong enough to tackle the situation".
+The police were unable to maintain Law and order in Pakistan, especially in East Pakistan where riots and a serious uprising were quelled.
+At one point, Home and Defence Minister Vice-Admiral Rahman told journalists that the "country was under the mob rule and that police were not strong enough to tackle the situation."

-The PPP also led very strong protests, street demonstrations, and riots against the Ayub Khan's administration when the prices of food consumer products such as sugar, tea, and wheat, hiked up.
+The PPP also led very strong protests, street demonstrations, and riots against Ayub Khan's administration when the prices of food consumer products such as sugar, tea, and wheat hiked up.
 Disapproval of Ayub Khan was widely expressed by chanted slogans and insults referring to him.
 On the streets of major cities of West Pakistan, massive wall chalkings that employed derogatory and pejorative terms for Ayub made headlines in the print and broadcast media.
-Ayub Khan himself was shocked upon hearing that young protesters and college students in West had been referring him to as "Dog".
-According to a Dawn editorial in 2014, it was the first time in the country's history when derogatory language was used against its politicians.

 Elements in the military began supporting the opposition political parties; it was this that finally brought about the demise of Ayub Khan's era.
-On 25 March 1969, President Ayub Khan, after consulting Advocate Raja Muhammad Qalib Ali Khan (the last person to meet the president before resignation) resigned from office and invited commander-in-chief of the army General Yahya Khan to take over control of the country.
+On 25 March 1969, President Ayub Khan, after consulting Advocate Raja Muhammad Qalib Ali Khan (the last person to meet the president before resignation) resigned from office and invited the commander-in-chief of the army General Yahya Khan to take over control of the country.

+Asghar Khan and Khyber Khan were considered among the likely successors to President Ayub Khan during the collapse of his regime.
+Khyber was described as "a young, energetic, and popular air force officer in his early forties, who happens to look very much like a younger Ayub Khan."

 Death and legacy

+Death

-Ayub Khan did not comment on the Bangladesh Liberation War in 1971.
-He died of a heart attack on 19 April 1974 at his villa near Islamabad.
+Ayub Khan died of a heart attack on 19 April 1974 at his villa near Islamabad at age 66.

+Foreign policy

 Ayub Khan's presidency allied Pakistan with the American-led military alliance against the Soviet Union which helped Pakistan develop its strong economic background and its long-term political and strategic relations with the United States.
 Major economic aid and trade from the United States and European Communities ultimately led Pakistan's industrial sector to develop rapidly but the consequences of cartelization included increased inequality in the distribution of wealth.
-After 1965, he became extremely concerned about the arrogance and bossiness of the US over the direction of Pakistan's foreign policy when the US publicly criticized Pakistan for building ties with China and Soviet Union; he authored a book over this issue known as Friends not Masters.
+After 1965, he became extremely concerned about the arrogance and bossiness of the US over the direction of Pakistan's foreign policy when the US publicly criticized Pakistan for building ties with China and the Soviet Union; he authored a book over this issue known as Friends not Masters.